 CTE S Standards and Benchmarks 20.0 Design and draft computer-aided architectural multi-level residential drawingsThe student will be able to: 20.01 Describe codes that govern the practice of architecture and professions in the construction industry.
 20.02 Discuss liability issues and consequences of construction documents as "the contract".
 The significance of what they draw to the real world.
 20.03 Compare architectural designs to understand how technical and utilitarian components impact aesthetic qualities.
 20.04 Apply rules of convention to create purposeful residential design.
 20.05 Analyze the capacity of the visual arts to fulfill aesthetic needs through architectural and utilitarian objects.
 20.06 Design and draft a first floor plan.
 20.07 Design and draft a second floor plan.
 20.08 Design and draft a basic roof framing layout drawing.
 20.09 Design and draft a two-story elevation drawing.
 20.10 Prepare a second floor framing plan.
 21.0 Prepare a detailed computer-aided site plan drawingThe student will be able to: 21.01 Layout a residential site plan.
 21.02 Indicate site plan size and limits.
 21.03 Indicate site plan orientation.
 21.04 Layout a public street and sidewalk.
-21.02 Indicate site plan size and limits.
-21.03 Indicate site plan orientation.

 CTE S Standards and Benchmarks

 21.05 Layout public utility lines.

 21.06 Write a site plan legal description.

 21.07 Dimension a building location.

-21.08 Layout and label specialty features (patio/pool/gazebo).
+21.08 Layout and label specialty features (e.g. patio, pool, gazebo, etc.).

 21.09 Locate easements and setbacks.

 22.0 Design and draft a basic computer-aided landscape plan drawingThe student will be able to:

 22.01 Research and specify water-efficient landscaping.

 22.02 Layout landscape features.

 22.03 Develop a schedule of plants/shrubs.

 22.04 Develop a list of landscape symbols.